 On these platforms, you’ll pay a fee or commission.
 On Poshmark it’s as high as 20 percent for anything over $15.
 If you’re already selling on these sites, it will be easy to add new items.
 If not, there is a steeper learning curve than the free sites.

-Another advantage (especially during a pandemic) is that you don’t have to meet buyers in person.
+Another advantage is that you don’t have to meet buyers in person.
 But you do have to quickly package and mail items to buyers.
-That said, if you’re only selling a few items, you might be better off sticking to the free venues.
+That said, if you’re only selling a few items, you might be better off sticking to the free and local venues.

 Should I give it away?